kindred-data-team/kindred-services/README.md

-# Rust API Project
+# Kindred Microservice

-This is a simple RESTful API project built with Rust, using the `axum` web framework for handling HTTP requests and `tokio` for asynchronous runtime.
+This microservice is built with Rust, using the `axum` web framework for handling HTTP requests and `tokio` for asynchronous runtime.

 ## Features